gameltb/ComfyUI_stable_fast/README.md

 > [!NOTE]
 >
-> - stable fast will optimize the speed when generating images using the same model for the second time. if you switch models or Lora frequently, please consider bypass it temporarily.
+> - stable fast will optimize the speed when generating images using the same model for the second time. if you switch models or Lora frequently, please consider disable enable_cuda_graph.
 > - stable fast should be directly connected to ksampler, and it is better not to have other nodes between them.